-Like finely crafted Swiss watches, Woodway treadmills are superior technically to other machines on the market.
+Like finely crafted Swiss watches, Woodway treadmills are superior technically to most other machines on the market.
 The innovative technology eliminates the conveyor belt and deck design, and replaces it with a revolving slat surface.

 This system effectively eliminates most of the harmful shock that walking transfers to connective tissue in the body.